jacksund/simmate/tutorials/02_ Run_a_workflow.md

 ```
 3. View a list of all workflows available with `simmate workflows list-all`
 4. View the settings used for the `energy_mit` workflow with `simmate workflows show-config energy_mit`
 5. Copy and paste VASP POTCAR files to the folder ~/.simmate/vasp/Potentials.
 This folder will have the potentials that came with VASP -- and with their original folder+file names.
 For example there would be an LDA folder that contains subfolders potpaw_LDA, potpaw_LDA.52, potpaw_LDA.54, and so on.
-Make sure these folders aren't compressed (so not *.zip files).
+Make sure these folders aren't compressed (no *.zip files).
 6. View the input files with `simmate workflows setup-only energy_mit POSCAR`
 7. Run a workflow with `simmate workflows run energy_mit POSCAR` (run = configure + schedule + execute + save)
 8. For now, you can manually go through the files to see the results.
 We will cover how to access your database in a later tutorial (05).